Paatal/project-repo-template/README.md

 ## Leads

-Scientific leadership, should be 1-3 persons.
+Project scientific leadership, should be 1-3 persons.
+Each project should also have a CD2H Program director assigned.

 Lead(s) (github handle) | Site
 ----------|--------------|
 Julie McMurry (@jmcmurry) | OHSU
+Melissa Haendel (PD) (@mellybelly) | OHSU

 ## Team members